On the reflexivity properties of Banach bundles and Banach modules: Preliminaries

 \subsection{Banach spaces}

 Let us begin by fixing some basic terminology about Banach spaces.
 Given a Banach space \(\B\), we denote by \(\B'\) its (continuous) dual space.
-Moreover, we will denote by \(\mathbb S_\B\) the \textbf{unit sphere} of \(\B\), namely, we define
+Moreover, we denote by \(B_\B\) and \(\mathbb S_\B\) the \textbf{closed unit ball} and the \textbf{unit sphere} of \(\B\), respectively.
+Namely, we set

 In this paper we are mostly concerned with Hilbert, uniformly convex, and reflexive spaces.
 We recall the notion of uniform convexity, just to fix a notation for the modulus of convexity. \begin{definition}[Uniform convexity] Let \(\B\) be a Banach space.
 Let us define the \textbf{modulus of convexity} \(\delta_\B\colon(0,2]\to[0,1]\) of the space \(\B\) as follows: given any \(\varepsilon\in(0,2]\), we set